Redbridge, Southampton: History

 Much of Redbridge's history is linked to its position at the tidal part of the River Test and, later, as the terminus of the Andover Canal.
 The first bridge was constructed in Medieval times Just north of the ford located 1/2 mile up river from the Pack and Pass 5 Arch Bridge, The five arches was constructed in the early 1700s and was paid for by the merchants of Redbridge.

 The settlement was mentioned in the Domesday Book of 1086 as Rodbrige, within the Manebrige (possibly Mansbridge) Hundred in Hantscire (Hampshire).
 In 1575 and 1607, it was shown on maps as a small hamlet, although in the latter it was shown as being within the "Redbridg Hundred".

 In 1610 William Camden described the village and its history to date thus:

 This indicates that a monastery and a church were already established in the hamlet of Redbridge.
 The location of the monastery is unknown but some accounts suggest it was located in what is now Eling or Nursling rather than the area known today as Redbridge.
 Redbridge again appeared on maps in 1611 and 1645 as a small hamlet within the Redbridge Hundred.
-The Ship Inn was built in 1654.
+The earliest parts of The Ship Inn date from either the 16th or 17th century (the buildings on either end), joined by an 18th century building with bay windows.
 A further map in 1695 shows the hamlet as being within the Waltham hundred.

 The settlement was never a market town, but gained considerable status as a shipbuilding centre, for both merchant shipping and the Royal Navy.
 It was recorded in 1724 and again in 1738 that, along with Bursledon on the other side of Southampton, King William III's Navy built ships at Redbridge "besides [an] abundance of large merchant ships".